Allegheny-Computer-Science-300-S2021/lab05-johnsc1/writing/calc.md

 c)
-- Match or Mismatch:               #TODO
+- Match or Mismatch:               T != A is a mismatch
-- Left entry calculation:          #TODO
+- Left entry calculation:          -2 - 1 = -3
-- Above entry calculation:         #TODO
+- Above entry calculation:         1 - 1 = 0
-- Diagonal entry calculation:      #TODO
+- Diagonal entry calculation:      -1 + 0 = -1
-- Max score: 1 from the Diagonal   #TODO
+- Max score: 0 from Above

 d)